 Professional buildings and other tradespeople will have access to skills, and specialised tools like rotating laser levels, impact drivers and routers.
 As such, they’ll get the job done more quickly, and to a higher standard.
 However, they’ll only do this for a price.

 There are certain parts of building your extension that will require the intervention of professional tradespeople.
-On the other hand, you might be tempted to save money by doing a few more mundane tasks yourself.
+On the other hand, you might be tempted to save money by doing a few more mundane tasks yourself, like installing gutter guards, for example.
 If you’ve already invested time in building your DIY skills, then it might be that certain things are within your capabilities.
 Provided that you understand your limits, DIY can be a great way to cut the overall cost of your project.
 If you don’t know your limits, however, it can be a great way to inflate those costs.